Cantera/cantera/doc/sphinx/cython/kinetics.rst

 ---------

-These classes contain the definition of a single reaction and its associated rate expression, indepenent of a specific `Kinetics` object.
+These classes contain the definition of a single reaction and its associated rate expression, independent of a specific `Kinetics` object.

 .. autoclass:: Reaction(reactants='', products='')
    :no-undoc-members: